The best new year's resolution

 Noah's Ark

-When Noah was in the ark during the high tide, months passed before the waters subsided.
-It was on New Years Day when Noah opened the window and saw the water sink.
-Noah stayed in the ark for two more months, probably because he had gotten used to the comfort and safety his ship offered him.
-God spoke to Noah and said: "Get out of the ark, you and your wife, your sons and your sons' wives with you!"
+While Noah was in the ark during the flood, months passed before the waters receded.
+It was on New Year's Day that Noah opened the window and saw that the water was going down.
+Noah remained in the ark for another two months, probably because he had grown accustomed to the comfort and security his vessel provided.
+God spoke to Noah and said, "Get out of the ark, you and your wife, your sons, and your sons' wives with you!"
 (1. Mose 8,16).

-God asked Noah to leave the ark, after all the earth was now completely dry.
-Sometimes we are inundated with problems in our life.
-Sometimes we are trapped in them and too comfortable to part with.
+God told Noah to leave the ark, as the earth was now completely dry.
+Sometimes we are overwhelmed by life's problems.
+Sometimes we are trapped by them and too comfortable to let go.
 We are afraid to leave them behind.
-No matter which comfort zone you are in, on New Year's Day 2021 God tells you the same words he said to Noah: Get out!
-There's a new world out there and it's waiting for you.
-Last year's floods may have inundated, knocked down, or challenged you, but on New Year's Day is God's message for you to start over and be fruitful.
-It is said that a burned child will shy away from fire, but you need not fear it.
-A new year is beginning, so go outside - the waters that came over you have sunk.
+No matter where you are in your comfort zone, on New Year's Day 2021, God says the same words to you as he did to Noah: Go out!
+There is a new world out there, waiting for you.
+The floods of the past year may have overwhelmed, uprooted, or challenged you, but on New Year's Day, God's message to you is to begin anew and be fruitful.
+They say that once burned, you should avoid the fire, but you need not be afraid.
+A new year is beginning, so go outside—the waters that came over you have receded.

 The temple construction